 5. Clean any Ash that comes in contact with your Car

 The easiest way to avoid this is to keep your car covered. if you plan to leave it parked outside.
 To get the ash off, gently dust the ash away with a car duster.

-7. For stone chips
+7. Prevention From stone chips

 8. Preventive tips for animals droppings on a Car’s Paint Job

-To avoid leaving a brown fuel-colored blemish around the gas tank cap on your car, if you dribble gas down the side of your car, try to clean it as soon as possible with a fine microfiber cloth. when it eventually happens, please wash off thoroughly with only water.
+To avoid leaving a brown fuel-colored blemish around the gas tank cap on your car, if you dribble gas down the side of your car, try to clean it as soon as possible with a fine microfiber cloth.
+When it eventually happens, please wash off thoroughly with only water.